russross/blackfriday/mmark2rfc.md

 1. Self contained: a single file can be converted to XML2RFC v2 or (v3) or HTML5.
 2. Make the markdown "source code" look as natural as possible.
 3. Provide seemless upgrade path to XML2RFC v3.

-Mmark uses two scans when converting a document and does not build an internal AST of the document, this means it can not adhere 100% to the [CommonMark] specification, however the CommonMark test suite is used when developing mmark.
-Currently mmark passes ~60% of the tests.

 Using Figure 1 from [@!RFC7328], mmark can be positioned as follows: